 Consider The Myth of the Enterprise Search.
-Counsel within and without companies and lawyers on both sides of the docket believe that companies can run keyword searches against their myriad siloes of data: mail systems, archives, local drives, network shares, portable devices, removable media and databases.
+Counsel within and without companies and lawyers on both sides of the docket believe that companies have the ability to run keyword searches against their myriad siloes of data: mail systems, archives, local drives, network shares, portable devices, removable media and databases.
 They imagine that finding responsive ESI hinges on the ability to incant magic keywords like Harry Potter.
 Documentum Relevantus!